Documents to Gather for Mortgage Loan Application

 - Credit score

 Note: Your loan officer will pull a copy of your credit report and score.
 But it’s a good idea to check them ahead of time.
-You can get your credit score or credit reports online from sites like Credit Karma.
+You can get your credit score or credit reports online from sites like our partner Credit Karma.

 - Credit cards